 SCE&G vs. Aiken Electric Cooperative, Inc., South Carolina Public Service Commission Decisions, Case No. 2000-0242-E (April 23, 2002).

 - Martindale-Hubbell "AV" Preeminent Peer Review Rated

-- Listed in Best Lawyers in America for Litigation, Trusts and Estates in 2021, 2022
+- Listed in Best Lawyers in America for Litigation, Trusts and Estates since 2021

 - In 2008, The State Newspaper, Columbia Business Journal, highlighted David as a "rising star" in the South Carolina Business and Legal community.